tracykaur/clevercat/README.md

 This app was designed as part of the CoderAcademy assignment to build a two-sided marketplace.

 PROBLEM DEFINITION
 It is difficult to find a tutor cheaply and quickly.
-Presently you have to sign up through an agency and tutors can be expensive and slow to find.
+There was a time when finding a tutor relied upon recommendations from friends or looking through newspaper adverts.
+Often you have to sign up through an agency and tutors can be expensive and slow to find.
 I decided on a tutoring app whilst trying to find a piano teacher for my son.
 It was impossible to find a tutor to meet on my time and schedule.
 Students need to find a tutor in real time and cheaply.

 SOLUTION
 With the immense growth and popularity of on-demand services in other major industries, it makes sense that tutoring will follow.
 A tutoring app solves a real problem for students of all ages and parents — to find an affordable and knowledgeable tutor on-demand.

 The design is based on a two sided marketplace whereby tutors can advertise their skills and students can search for tutors based on their skills and locations.
-The app allows you to seamlessly contact tutors nearby and schedule a session at a fraction of the cost of traditional services
+But now tutors are offered and reviewed online.
+The app allows you to seamlessly contact tutors nearby and schedule a session at a fraction of the cost of traditional services.

 -----------------------
 ## 2 Installation